 I love fresh pasta and my favorite is tagliatelle from my favorite region of Italy, Emilia Romagna.
-Emilia Romagna is most famous for prosciutto from Parma, balsamic vinegar from Modena and parmigiano reggiano (parmesan), so it is a great place for foodies to visit.
+They are most famous for prosciutto from Parma, balsamic vinegar from Modena and Parmigiano Reggiano (Parmesan), so it is a great place for foodies to visit.

 I find that cooking is an on-going learning process and the more you make a recipe, the more you learn.
 The last fresh pasta I made was tortellini and where I like the way it turned out, I found that adding olive oil and a little water makes for a softer, more tender dough.

 The most effective way to make pasta is the old fashioned way.
 The way they have been doing in Italy for centuries.
 Just a surface and a fork.
 You make a well with the flour then add the eggs, salt, olive oil and water, then just mix until the dough comes together.

 Don’t use all the flour if you don’t need to, just use only enough for the dough to come together.
 As you see below, that’s how much flour I was left with.

 Kneading is key in getting great dough, if you can, knead for about 10 minutes.
 It’s quite a workout, but you’ll be left with a nice soft dough and as an added bonus your hands will feel soft from the olive oil.
 Now the dough needs a rest for 30 minutes.

 If you’re not familiar with rolling pasta dough, it’s quite simple.
 Starting with a small rectangle of dough, you run it through your pasta maker at the largest setting, #1.

 Once it comes out, dust lightly with flour then fold both ends into the middle.
 Run it through the machine again on the same setting, then repeat this 2 more times.
 After the 3rd time, turn the setting to 2, but don’t flour or fold the dough.
 Turn the setting to 3 and repeat and so on and so on until you reach the thinnest setting.
 Now your dough is ready to be cut.